urieco/General-Notes-About-Computing/Hardware/Motherboard.md

 **Dual-channel configruations**

+Scenario: 1 x 32 GB < 2 x 16 GB?
+- Dual-channel memory allows the motherboard to access two memory modules simultaneously, effectively doubling the data transfer rate between the memory and the CPU.
+This means that the system can read and write data faster when using two RAM modules compared to one.
+- Improved Memory Bandwidth:
+- Balanced Load: The memory controller can evenly distribute the workload between the modules, optimizing performance.
+In contrast, a single 32 GB RAM stick would require the memory controller to handle all the data transfers, potentially leading to bottlenecks and reduced efficiency. **You can think of single-core CPU and multi-core CPU**.

+Ex: Memory channel can efficiently fetch 64-bit data (going through a 64-bit channel) from one module in one single cycle.
+In the same cycle, the other module can be utilized for other tasks, such as handling inputs from the keyboard and mouse or fetching data from applications stored on the hard drives.
+- Redundancy and Fault Tolerance: With two RAM sticks, you have a fail-safe solution for when one of your RAM modules turns bad.

 **Dual RAM or Quad RAM**
 (Or 1 x 32GB vs 2 x 16GB vs 4 x 8GB)

 Usually, most mainboard only supports dual channel, which utilize both channels.
 If you want to use all channels with 4 x setup, you should make sure that the mainboard supports quad channels.

 ## Rank
 - The width of a memory rank is also referred as the memory bus or memory channel.